Ventricular Tachycardia (VT)

 When should I call my healthcare provider?

-If you have any of these symptoms, seek immediate medical help:
+If you have any of these symptoms, seek medical help right away:

 Key points about VT

-- Ventricular tachycardia (VT) is a fast, abnormal heart rate.
+Ventricular tachycardia (VT) is a fast, abnormal heart rhythm.
 This may last for only

 a few seconds or for a longer period of time.

-- Longer episodes of VT are dangerous and must be treated.
+Longer episodes of VT may be dangerous and require treatment and prevention.

-- Some heart problems can lead to VT.
+Some diseases that result in heart muscle damage can lead to VT.

-- Treatment may include medicines or an implantable device to check and correct your
+Treatment may include medicines, ablation therapy or an implantable device to check